I wake in darkness to find my child gone.

 I find the overhead and flood the room with light.
 So bright it hurts my eyes and I stand blinking.
 She is not there.

 I say her name to the room.
 My voice sounds unfamiliar.
 It is empty and quiet.
 I repeat her name, this time louder.
 And again.
 Again.

 I find myself looking through the sheets as if she had gotten lost in the folds.
 I look under the bed.
-In the closets, the bathroom, the hallway.
-I run from room to room then down the stairs.
+In the closets, the bathroom, and the hallway.
+I run from room to room and then down the stairs.
 I catch myself from falling on the railing as my feet are too fast for my body.
 Through the dining room, the kitchen, I am spinning, calling, “Where are you?
 Jesus where are you?”
 Frantic, I run out the front door, into the dark morning, into the cold.
 There is frost on the grass.
 I can see my breath.
 It smells of pine and sage and animal droppings.
 The pebbles on the driveway cut my bare feet.
 The chill attaches itself to me.
 My eyes are wide and the mountain air stings as tears dry as they form.

-The first time I was alone with my child, newborn in the hospital, I stood trembling.
+The first time I was alone with my child, a newborn in the hospital, I stood trembling.
 I hovered over the bassinet; she was so fragile, breakable.
 Beautiful.
 I knew there must be a mistake.

 Me, I should not be put in charge of something so small, so precious.
 I knew at any moment someone would arrive to lead me from the room, “I’m sorry sir,” they would say, “Thank you for applying but there are more qualified candidates available.
 Maybe next time.”